exoplatform/exo-documentation/docs/GettingStarted.rst

 |image240|

 You can delete a folder from the select folder drawer by right clicking on the folder icon then choosing the delete option.
-You just have to confirm the action from the confirmation popup to delete definetely the selected folder.
+You just have to confirm the action from the confirmation popup to delete definitely the selected folder.

 |image243|